Construction activities in Ballarat25/01/2019

-At the time of the car park opening the intersection at the new entrance will be controlled with a stop sign for traffic from Nolan Street.
+Customer service staff and traffic management will be in place to guide commuters to the new multi-deck carpark via the new internal road off Nolan Street when the carpark opens on February 24.
 Traffic lights will be installed as part of the bus interchange development and will be in operation once that project is complete, and buses start using the new facility.

 The gravel area near the Goods Shed will be fenced off and no longer accessible to the public.
 Fences will be installed around the site and signs will redirect drivers to the new car park.

 Pedestrians entering the station from Soldiers Hill can enter the precinct along the path adjacent to the new internal road.
 The footpath leads to a covered walkway and the overpass to the rail platforms.